1.4 — Variable assignment and initialization

 Best practice

-When a variable is list initialized using empty braces, value initialization takes place.
+When a variable is initialized using empty braces, value initialization takes place.
 In most cases, value initialization will initialize the variable to zero (or empty, if that’s more appropriate for a given type).
-In such cases where zeroing occurs, this is called zero initialization.
+In such cases where zeroing occurs, this is called zero-initialization.

 Q: When should I initialize with { 0 } vs {}?

-int x { 0 }; // explicit initialization to value 0
+int x { 0 }; // direct-list-initialization with initial value 0

-Use value initialization if the value is temporary and will be replaced.
+Use value-initialization when the object’s value is temporary and will be replaced:

 int x {}; // value initialization